2000–01 Port Vale F.C. season: Finances

-Before the season began director Peter Wright quit the club, though Bell said he had in fact been sacked.
-Work on the Lorne Street stand ground to a halt, as the club ran out of money to complete the project.
-Vale were in a financial crisis, and fans protested against Chairman Bill Bell.
+The wage bill was cut by 30%.
+Before the season began director Peter Wright quit the club, though Bell said he had been sacked.
+Work on the Lorne Street stand stopped as the club ran out of money to complete the project.
+Vale were in a financial crisis, and fans protested against chairman Bill Bell.
 There were rumours of a merger with Stoke City, as the media reported the possible financial collapse of the club.
 A rare positive note was a £250,000 five-year sponsorship deal with the Bass Brewery.
 Local barrister Charles Machin was appointed onto the club board in July 2000, and in November stated that "my 10-year ambition is to see the Vale in the top five clubs in Europe.
 It is my profound belief the power of God will help get the Vale to the top."
-Machin handed Brian Horton a 60 section questionnaire on each player on the team every two weeks, and was branded as "belligerent, uncooperative and bizarre" by the League Managers Association.
-Nevertheless, the director insists that he has the club's backing to sign players from Cameroon and Italy, and publicly berates rival club Stoke City, whilst Bell states that he is in negotiations for a player-exchange deal with Brazilian club Corinthian.
-In October, Machin tells the press that he would sack Brian Horton if the club had the money to pay for his severance package; meanwhile Marketing Manager Rob Edwards resigns after less than two months into the job.
-Machin quit the club in November, and two months later set up 'Valiant2001', a fan based consortium looking to buy the club off Bill Bell.
-Former vice-chairman Mike Thompstone also attempted a takeover of the club, which was resisted by Bell.
+Machin handed Brian Horton a 60-section questionnaire on each player on the team every two weeks and was branded as "belligerent, uncooperative and bizarre" by the League Managers Association.

+In October, Machin told the press that he would sack Horton if the club had the money to pay for his severance package; meanwhile, marketing manager Rob Edwards resigned after less than two months on the job.
+Machin quit the club in November and two months later set up 'Valiant2001', a fan-based consortium looking to buy the club off Bill Bell.
+Former vice-chairman Mike Thompstone also attempted a takeover of the club, which Bell resisted.
 The Valiant2001 project took off with Machin at the helm, who said he should be the new chairman as "I can't think of anyone I trust more than myself".
 The project raised £73,000 by June, and Thompstone also pledged his support.
-Ex-director Stephen Plant also sued the Bell and the club in November, and made a £100,000 settlement in May.
+Ex-director Stephen Plant also sued the Bell and the club in November and made a £100,000 settlement in May.
 Another director, shopkeeper Neil Hughes, resigned in February; he returned to the club the next month, only to resign for a second time in six weeks.
 Dave Jolley (who had previously resigned at Stockport County after proposing a move to Maine Road) was appointed Chief Executive in February.
 The club's shirt sponsors were Tunstall Assurance.